 Adam raised his hand, almost touching the showerhead.
 “I guess I can consider this something along the lines of a Concept...?
 How do I even use it?”

 Adam peeked outside of the shower at the bathroom door.
 He had locked it, yet knew that Charlotte could just phase through it if she wanted.
 Or bust it down simply with her strength.

 “I’m not sure if I can trust her.
 She did beat the hell out of me last night, after all.
 If I do have some incredible power, I need to figure out how to use it.
 Just in case…”

 Adam closed his eyes and held his hand in front of him.

 “World Mirror, ACTIVATE!”

 “Well, that’s all I can think of.”
-Adam was calm on the outside but was dying of embarrassment on the inside at the chance that someone heard him.
+Adam was calm on the outside but was dying of self-embarrassment on the inside.

 Adam turned off the shower and got out.
 After drying off with a towel, he put on clothes that matched the ones he wore the day prior.